 How do I check if my builder has home warranty insurance?

-Ask your builder for the Certificate of Insurance before signing the contract.
-The certificate shows the insurer, policy number, coverage amount, and the specific property it covers.
-To verify it is genuine, contact the insurer directly or check your state's building authority records.
-Your conveyancer should verify this as part of the contract review.
+Ask for the Certificate of Insurance before you sign the contract.
+It shows the insurer, policy number, cover amount, and the specific property it applies to.
+To confirm it is genuine, contact the insurer directly or check your state building authority's records.
+Your conveyancer should verify it as part of the contract review.

 Can I claim on home warranty insurance for poor workmanship?

-Only if the builder has died, disappeared, or become insolvent and cannot fix the defective work themselves.
-If your builder is still a functioning business but refusing to fix a problem, your remedy is through the state building authority (Fair Trading NSW, VBA VIC, QBCC QLD, DMIRS WA), a tribunal (NCAT, VCAT, QCAT), or the courts — not through the insurance.
+Only if the builder has died, disappeared or become insolvent and cannot fix the defective work themselves.
+If your builder is still a functioning business but refusing to fix a problem, your remedy is through your state building authority (NSW Fair Trading, the BPC in Victoria, the QBCC in Queensland, Building and Energy in WA), then a tribunal (NCAT, VCAT, QCAT) or the courts, not through the insurance.

 Does home warranty insurance transfer if I sell my home?

-Yes — the policy stays with the property and protects future owners for the remaining coverage period.
-If you sell a home that is 3 years old, the buyer still has 3 years of structural cover remaining (7 years in VIC).
-This is one reason why keeping your Certificate of Insurance is important — the buyer will want a copy.
+Yes.
+The policy stays with the property and protects future owners for whatever cover period is left.
+If you sell a home that is 3 years old, the buyer still has around 3 years of structural cover remaining.
+This is one reason to hold onto your Certificate of Insurance, since the buyer will want a copy.